 REPORTS TO: Chief of Police

 SUMMARY PURPOSE OF POSITION: Ensures a safe and secure educational and work environment for students, faculty, staff and visitors by assisting the Chief of Police with managing, overseeing and supervising the UMass Dartmouth Police Department.
 The Deputy Chief of Police provides support to the Chief of Police and assumes the role of Chief of Police in his/her absence.
 The focus of this position is for public safety of the campus community, and an educational approach to community policing, student learning and development.
 Exceptionally high degree of confidentiality and discretion are required for this position.
-The Deputy Chief of Police has an active role in all policy decisions including those relative to labor relations/collective bargaining and will have access to and provide input regarding data collection and analysis for all collective bargaining proposals prior to their submission to the unions.
+The Deputy Chief of Police has an active role in all policy decisions, including significant involvement with labor relations/collective bargaining and will have access to and provide input regarding data collection and analysis for all collective bargaining proposals prior to their submission to the unions.
 As such, the incumbent is a confidential employee as defined in M. G. L. Chapter 150E, Section 1.

 EXAMPLES OF PRIMARY DUTIES AND RESPONSIBILITIES:

 - Assists the Chief of Police with supervising all aspects of the UMass Dartmouth Police Department including, but not limited to, management of personnel, budget, policy, compliance, and report and incident management.